China Eastern to Launch Airbus A350-900 Flights to Adelaide

 • Strategic Network: Shanghai is one of the world’s leading financial and economic cities; a direct connection allows businesses and individuals in South Australia to engage more readily with global marketplaces.

-According to VISAhq, For corporate travelers, the new route provides a convenient one-stop alternative to major hubs like Sydney, Melbourne, or Singapore, while the connection can reduce door-to-door travel time by up to four hours for Adelaide-based executives with operations on the Chinese mainland.
+According to VISAhq, for corporate travelers, the new route provides a convenient one-stop alternative to major hubs like Sydney, Melbourne, or Singapore, while the connection can reduce door-to-door travel time by up to four hours for Adelaide-based executives with operations on the Chinese mainland.

 Photo: Windmemories | Wikimedia Commons